Choultion-Rudas/AARoleFix/README.md

 ### Usage

-If you have already correctly installed `aa4mg` but the phone shows no reaction without any error, then try installing this module alongside the `aa4mg` module to resolve the issue. **Note that the module mount mode must be `OverlayFS` for this module to work stably.**
+If you have already correctly installed `aa4mg` but the phone shows no reaction without any error, then try installing this module alongside the `aa4mg` module to resolve the issue.
 ### Credits

 - Core solution discovered and detailed from [here](https://zhuanlan.zhihu.com/p/743030058).